What you will study

-In Year 5, you will move around a number of specialities, working on hospital wards and as part of a team.
+In Year 5, you will explore a number of speciality areas whilst working on hospital wards as part of a team.
 As well as further clinical placements, you will complete an individual research project in partnership with a clinical tutor.

 In your final year, you will apply your learning from previous years, with an emphasis on developing practical skills and knowledge of general and acute medicine, emergency medicine, surgery, anaesthetics and intensive care.
 You will have the opportunity to assist a junior doctor and, under supervision, undertake some of the duties of a Foundation Year 1 doctor.

 After your final exams, there is also a six week ‘elective’ period, where you will have the opportunity to study outside the UK.
 Students are normally attached to a hospital.

 Popular destinations are Africa (Ghana, Ethiopia, South Africa), Australia, the Caribbean, India, Samoa, the United States and occasionally South America.